viveksahu26/Portfolio/README.md

 * Along with that also worked in solving small issues.
 Involved in meeting, slack discussion, github discussion ,etc.
 * Also Added many sample policies as well as resources in the kyverno/policy repository. https://github.com/kyverno/policies/issues/88

+## LINUX WORLD (Jan, 2021- May, 2021)

+* This is where my tech journey started and curiosity grows into the world of technology.
+With the help of a mentor, I learned about many different technologies, starting from Linux and even diving into the fascinating world of Artificial Intelligence.
+It was like exploring different fields of technology to get a feel for each and every technology.
+This exploration helps me to decide which tehnology to work in the future.
+Later, I decided to build my career in the field of cloud-native technologies, open source, and specifically focusing on Kubernetes.
+With that goal in mind, I took the next step and started contributing to open source projects.
+During exploring times I mostly used  local workspace to perform all practical.
+In my back of mind this thoughts always used to come "when will I get the opportunity to work with real server, infrastructure, and real industry projects where apps are running".
+That's all.

 # A Day of My Life
 * beautiful sleep